-The plastic layer in an MMML shall also comply with the compositional requirements of (EU) No 10/2011.
-Testing for overall migration and specific migration on the other hand is not mandatory for MMMLs, although it is often performed due to customer request.
-For more details on migration testing, see annex III.
+The plastic layer in a MMML shall also comply with the compositional requirements of (EU) No 10/2011.
+Testing for overall and specific migration from the plastic layer is mandatory also for a MMML if the plastic layer is the food contact layer.
+For more details on migration testing, see annex IV.